rubrodc/rubro-3.0/README.md

 # 👋 Welcome

-This is an extension of me.
-Thoughts, ideas all combined to make a better version of myself.
+# This is an extension of me — thoughts, ideas, patterns, rules-of-thumb, tools, cheatsheets, leverage points, questions, risks, and unknowns.
+All combined to make a better version of myself.

 > Everyone has a story; no one is going to tell it but you.